Efficient Subscription Tracking and Management in Notion: A Comprehensive Guide

 - Add a new row for each subscription you want to track.

-Notion's intuitive interface now offers enhanced database creation and management features, so you can easily adjust column types, add inline details, and even visualize data using multiple views.
+Notion's intuitive interface now includes enhanced database creation and management features.
+You can easily adjust column types, add inline details, and visualize data using multiple views like table and calendar.

 Tracking Renewal Dates

-One of the most critical aspects of subscription management is keeping track of renewal dates to avoid unexpected charges.
-Notion offers several methods to stay on top of your deadlines:
+One critical aspect of subscription management is keeping track of renewal dates to avoid unexpected charges.
+Notion offers several methods to help you stay on top of your renewals:

 - Date Property: In your Subscription Tracker database, assign a